How to use phalcon-devtools to accelerate Phalcon development

 phalcon migration command

-After trying various things, it seems to be better to use version number management for normal migration, and to run migration with the --descr option when you want to create a special migration file for a specific timing. .
+After trying various things, it seems that it is best to perform normal migrations using version number management, and when you want to create a special migration file for a specific timing, perform the migration with the --descr option

-For example, create migration A created with version 1.0.0, and create migration B with the same content but with the --descr option.
+For example, create migration A created with version 1.0.0, and then create migration B with the same content but with the --descr option.

-If no version is specified, all migrations will be executed.
-It can also be executed with phalcon migration [generate | run]
+If you do not specify a version, all migrations will be run.
+You can also run it with phalcon migration [generate | run]

---config=s Specify the path of config.php
+--config=s Specify the path to config.php

---directory=s Set the path to the project root.
+--directory=s Set the path to the project root

---table=s Set the table name to be migrated.
+--table=s Set the table name to be migrated

 --version=s Specify the migration version you want to change